What Does a Medical Billing Company Do?

 Specialty-Matched Team Assignment

-Your practice is assigned a dedicated team selected specifically for their experience with your specialty.
+Your practice is assigned a team selected specifically for their experience with your specialty.
 A dermatology practice gets billers who understand Mohs surgery coding.
 A cardiology group gets staff trained on cardiac catheterization billing.
 This specialty matching drives higher accuracy and fewer denials from day one.

 Performance-Based Accountability